JulienSB/RobDSFM/README.md

 ## Reference

-- Bodelet, J. and La Vecchia D. (2019) Robust sieve M-estimation with an application to dimensionality reduction
+- Bodelet, J. and La Vecchia D. (2019) Robust sieve M-estimation with an application to dimensionality reduction, submitted.